 - Can you afford to pay a builder to do this work?

-- Set aside a budget for projects
+- Set aside a budget for DIY projects or minor updates

 - Mortgage (compared to rent now) will likely be your main expense each month